GCSE Tutoring Programme

 Reverse Percentages

-Here we will learn about reverse percentages including how to work backwards to find an original amount given a percentage of that amount or a percentage increase/decrease.
+Here we will learn about reverse percentages (or inverse percentages) including how to work backwards to find an original amount given a percentage of that amount or a percentage increase/decrease.

 There are also reverse percentages worksheets based on Edexcel, AQA and OCR exam questions, along with further guidance on where to go next if you’re still stuck.